-If you have multiple Exchange servers it is imperative that each server have a valid 3rd-party certificate reflecting the namespace.
-If you don’t some client connections will get certificate errors.
+If you have multiple Exchange servers, it is imperative that each server have a valid 3rd-party certificate reflecting the namespace.
+If you don’t, some client connections will get certificate errors.

-In our example below we have two Exchange 2016 servers behind a load balancer in a single site; EX16-01 and EX16-02.
-Our third-party (affiliate) certificate request was generated and completed on EX16-01.
+In our example below, we have two Exchange 2016 servers behind a load balancer in a single site; EX16-01 and EX16-02.
+Our third-party certificate request was generated and completed on EX16-01.
 We have also assigned services to that certificate.
 However, that certificate does not yet exist on EX16-02.
 Only the default out-of-the-box certificates exist on EX16-02.

-When user Amy Pond connects she is load balanced to EX16-01 which has a 3rd party certificate.
+When user Amy Pond connects, she is load balanced to EX16-01, which has a 3rd party certificate.
 The certificate matches the namespace.
 Her connection is established without error.
-On the other hand, when Rory Williams connects he is load balanced to EX16-02.
+On the other hand, when Rory Williams connects, he is load balanced to EX16-02.
 EX16-02 returns its self-signed certificate.
 This certificate does not match the namespace.
 Rory receives a security error.

 In this article, we explore transferring a third-party SSL certificate from one Exchange server to another.